sinnie/learn_web_dev/react.md

 * React.js components must specify a render( ) function that returns a single ReactElement Nested React component Classes
-* component classes can be nested with other jsx tags Single-line attribute expressions
+* component classes can be nested with other JSX tags Single-line attribute expressions
 * A JSX attribute tag can be the result of a JavaScript expression Multi-line attribute expressions